genforce/ctrl-x/README.md

 Have fun playing around with Ctrl-X! :D

+## Dataset

+Instructions for downloading and using our quantitative evaluation dataset in the paper can be found [here](data/README.md).
+Note that Ctrl-X is *training-free*, so this is *not* a training dataset.

 ## Future plans (a.k.a.
 TODOs)

+- [x] Add dataset for quantitative evaluation.
-- [ ] Add dataset for quantitative evaluation.
+- [ ] Add code for quantitative evaluation.
 - [ ] Add support for arbitrary schedulers besides DDIM, not necessarily with self-recurrence (if not possible).
 - [ ] Add support for DiTs, including SD3 and FLUX.1.
 - [ ] Add support for video generation models, including CogVideoX and Mochi 1.